wubuku/Dapp-LCDP/README.md

 We know that Move(Move VM) did not have a data structure like Solidity(EVM)'s `Mapping` before; even if Move will support `Table`(`Mapping`) next, it should not be abused.

-The abuse of Mapping can cause the so-called blockchain state explosion problem.
+The abuse of `Mapping` can cause the so-called "blockchain state explosion" problem.
 It is not a recommended practice to store large amounts of state data in Mapping on the L1 chain; they should be stored off-chain(outside the L1 chain), but at the same time they need to be verifiable and usable on-chain.

 So, building a domain name system on a Move chain without using `Table`(`Mapping`) is a development task of considerable complexity; next we can see the DDD and DSL-based development pattern(a low-code platform) can greatly reduce the burden of developers to complete this task.